 We also are keen to encourage the children's wider interests and activities outside of school.
-We love to hear about what they have been up to, through opportunities such as "show and tell" and WOW cards to acknowledge this.
+We love to hear about the exceptional things they have been up to using the WOW cards to acknowledge this.
+(The Yellow postcards you send in are celebrated and displayed in class).